-To conduct this taste test, I opened up a bunch of cans of beans, drained them slightly, and ate them with a spoon.
-I made sure to keep some of that liquid in the can so I could also taste the flavor of the brine itself.
-I judged each bean based on texture first and foremost; I want beans that have a firm outside, but a creamy texture on the inside.
+To conduct our taste tests, we opened up a bunch of cans of beans, drained them slightly, and ate them with a spoon.
+We made sure to keep some of that liquid in the can so I could also taste the flavor of the brine itself.
+We judged each bean based on texture first and foremost; we want beans that have a firm outside, but a creamy texture on the inside.
 Chickpeas shouldn’t be too grainy and coarse; they should feel quite luxurious.
 Texture and quality were the most important factors, but any additional salt or sugar did help score some extra points.
-I was genuinely surprised by how different all these beans were.
-Here are the best six we tried.
+We were genuinely surprised by how different all these beans were.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.